paulmontecot/Self-Quantified-NLP-Project/README.md

 # Self-Quantified-NLP-Project

 ## Project Description :
-#### The project is about finding revelent insights from Self Quantified researchs scripts using Natural Language Processing.
+#### This project is about finding revelent insights from Self Quantified researchs scripts using Natural Language Processing.
 I did Topic Modeling with LDA Model to find informative topics from the texts.

 ## Instalation Guide :
 #### For Running This code you will need to download this libraries using pip install in your virtual environnement.
 You should write it like this :        $ python -m pip --version